VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 ### Storage

-My website traffic is low, but I still want to design a platform that can potentially scale in the future.
+My website traffic is low, but I still want to build a web analytics that can potentially scale in the future.
 It means choosing appropriate storage.

 I assume that there will be many more "write" requests (new visitors coming) than "read" requests.
 So I need write-optimized storage.